ViditShah98/Digital_segmentation_BRCA_547_Capstone/README.md

 # Digital_segmentation_BRCA_547_Capstone

 ## Project Objective
-The goal of this project is to bulid an automaic pipeline that can extarct every patches in a specific size from the Whole slide Image(WSI) of cancer tissue and using K-means clustering algorithm to get the overlayed immune cells.
-And in this project, we mainly focus on breast cancer tissue.
-The training model which is called super-patch is selected from 24 patches.
+The project is intended to segment Iymphocytes(T cells and B cells) and macrophages on the stained images.
+And we have already bulit an automaic pipeline that can extarct every patches from the Whole slide Image(WSI) of cancer tissue and using K-means clustering algorithm to get the overlayed immune cells.

 ## Use Cases
 Generate clusters from an individual patch determine every component separately.</br>